We are inspired to make an influence in the lives of women and girls around the world…

 Some moments of clarity are overwhelmingly poignant.
 This is the experience of being in Nepal surrounded by girls who have suffered through the horrors of human trafficking first-hand.
 The enormity of the global crisis of trafficking has the potential to consume one’s sense of optimism.
 However, the light and peace that reside within our girls are beacons of hope amidst this dark tragedy.

 FFLI took a small team consisting of Founder – Colette Wise, Executive Director -Gabrielle Thompson, Board Chair Elect – Rachel Harmon, and Art and Media Coordinator – Sarah Weeks.
-The team spent about a month working closely with our partner organization, Peace Rehabilitation Center (PRC).
+The team spent about a month working closely with our partner organization.
 Members of both organizations traveled to India, where the crime of trafficking is extremely prevalent and is even considered one of the worst trafficking regions in the world.
 The team walked GB Road – a street notorious for its brothels of enslaved Nepalese women — and met with world changers who remain focused on bringing freedom.

 During this trip, the FFL team also traveled to the Dhangadhi, Krishnanagar, Chitwan, and Kathmandu regions of Nepal.
-Dhangadhi and Krishanangar are home to Free for Life and Peace Rehabilitation Center’s two border monitoring stations.
+Dhangadhi and Krishanangar are home to our partner’s two border monitoring stations.
 At these locations, the main goals were to see trafficking prevention in action, gather statistics, collect survivors’ stories, and encourage staff.
-In Chitwan, the group visited the home that now serves as a vocational training center for rescued and at-risk girls, met Buna — one of the first women rescued by PRC — and created a plan for a return trip in September.
-Kathmandu is home to PRC and FFLI’s permanent rescue shelter.
+In Chitwan, the group visited the home that now serves as a vocational training center for rescued and at-risk girls, met Buna — one of the first women rescued by our partner — and created a plan for a return trip in September.
+Kathmandu is home to the permanent rescue shelter we currently partner with.
 Time there was spent embracing our residents, preparing jewelry to be sold, meeting community leaders in the fight against human trafficking, and establishing a solid foundation for information to be collected and shared between the two organizations moving forward.

 FFLI’s trip to Nepal in September was beyond incredible.
 This was the first time in Free for Life history that staff led a team of individual donors, including our largest grant funder, Retail Orphan Initiative, on an international trip.
 The team’s primary goal was to renovate our Vocational Training Center in Chitwan, Nepal.
 Achieving this goal required teamwork and innovation to transform our training shelter into a comfortable, efficient, sustainable space for restoration and empowerment.
 The renovation included everything from electrical work and structural correction to repainting the interior and exterior of our brand new facility.
 The improvements required 4 days of nonstop work that the team endured with both joy and sweat.
 During this trip, the team also observed almost every program location that FFLI is currently involved with in Nepal.